-You may be entitled to some discounts or even exemptions from your Council Tax if:
+You may be entitled to a discount or even an exemption from your Council Tax if:

-- you receive Guarantee Credit (see page 14) this could mean you have your Council Tax paid in full - you don't get Guarantee Credit but have a low income and less than £16,000 in savings - you receive carer's or disability benefit - your property is empty for example, if you've left it to go into hospital or to a care home - you live alone you can get 25% off your Council Tax bill, regardless of your financial circumstances - you live with someone with dementia you can get 25% off your Council Tax Bill - family members are living in an annexe of your main home you can apply for a 50% Council Tax reduction on the annexe.
+- you receive Guarantee Credit (see page 14) this could mean you have your Council Tax paid in full - you don't get Guarantee Credit but have a low income and less than £16,000 in savings - · you receive carer's or disability benefit - your property is empty for example, if you've left it to go into hospital or you've moved to a care home - you live alone you can get 25% off your Council Tax bill, regardless of your financial circumstances - you live with someone with dementia you can get 25% off your Council Tax bill - family members are living in an annexe of your main home you can apply for a 50% Council Tax reduction on the annexe.

 "I don't pay a penny in Council Tax after Age UK helped me with my benefits check."

 Hilary, 80